A Final Picture from the Family Saga, “The Bird that Sang in Color”

 Posted by in The Art in "The Bird that Sang in Color" | 0 comments

-When Donna first sees this picture, she wonders if this is how her brother, Vincent, envisioned his future self as an old philosopher-type or if it was the old philosopher who always lived inside of him, always trying to figure out “what
+When Donna first sees this picture, she wonders whether it represents how her brother Vincent envisioned his future self—an aging, philosopher-like figure—or whether it reveals the philosopher who had always lived inside him.
+The version of

 Read more